By Neil Patrick

 Within that group of people could easily be the contact that turns out to be the one that delivers for you.
 And that’s got to be more satisfying than buying another toothbrush.

 This is the smart way to position yourself and to get the Internet working for you.
-Next, we’ll take a look at developing these new relationships and the best way to capitalize on them.
+Next, we’ll take a look at developing these new relationships, demonstrating your fit into the startup organization so hiring you is an easy decision.